 In the latest edition of Tennis Majors’ show Match Points, Marion Bartoli and journalists Ben Rothenberg and Simon Cambers discuss whether or not it should be required for players to talk about injuries during tournaments.

-After her loss to Jessica Pegula at the Australian Open, Victoria Azarenka aired out her belief that players should not be required to talk about their injuries
+After her loss to Jessica Pegula at the Australian Open, Victoria Azarenka aired out her belief that players should not be required to talk about their injuries.

 “I truly don’t ever understand that rule of why, when somebody is sick, injured or whatever, they have to give their medical reason out in the world,” the two-time Slam champion told reporters.
 “I think that should be changed, unless players do want to talk about that, then they can.
 But it shouldn’t be a mandatory requirement for people to talk about their health issues.
 Even legally doctors should not release any information.”

-, host Josh Cohen invited Marion Bartoli, Ben Rothenberg and Simon Cambers to take a deeper dive into the issue.
+On Match Points #23, host Josh Cohen invited Marion Bartoli, Ben Rothenberg and Simon Cambers to take a deeper dive into the issue.